FAQ

 No, you may not visit the park in the pick-up bed.
 All doors must be kept closed even if, for any reason, your car windows cannot open.
 This is for your safety.

-We do not advise driving through the park in a convertible car (Jeep, Tyrex, etc.), because the animals’ head can enter the vehicle and you do not have much protection.
-It is forbidden under any circumstances to drive through the park in a Jeep or convertible without doors or a roof.
+At all times, it is strictly prohibited to visit the wildlife park in a convertible or in a Jeep without doors or canvas.
 Omega Park is not responsible for accidents.
 At the admission, we will ask you to close the top of your convertible or to put the doors and roof back on your Jeep.

 The weather does not bother the animals.
 You can see them easily.
 The only animals not visible in winter are the bears as they hibernate.